CalinRadoni/simple-purple-theme/_docs/quick-start.md

 **Warning:** Only one theme can be selected in the site's `_config.yml` file !

-To test the site locally execute `bundle exec jekyll server` To update the theme execute `bundle update`
+To test the site locally execute `bundle exec jekyll serve` To update the theme execute `bundle update`